Giftbit/Lightrail-API-V2-Docs/openapi3/README.md

 Most of the file is edited by hand.
 The [online Swagger editor](https://editor.swagger.io/) can help a bit.
 Alternately [Insomnia Designer](https://insomnia.rest/) provides a nice tree view for navigating around the file, but it doesn't save the file in place, so you need to copy/paste to get your changes out.

 You can preview the HTML-rendered documentation with `npm run start`.
-The preview will update automatically on file changes, but you need to reload your browser manually.
+The server will update automatically on file changes, but you need to reload your browser manually.

 The `components.examples` section is updated automatically with calls defined in `requests.json`.
 To run the script and replace the examples: `npm run refreshExamples`.